MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 Your HTML, CSS and JS files live within the `www` directory.

-_Every time_ you change them, you _must_ run the `./mca-update.js` script located in the root of your project.
-Otherwise, those changes will not be reflected.
+_Every time_ you change them, you _must_ run `./cordova prepare` from the root of your project.
+Otherwise, those changes will not be reflected when running your app.

 ## Experiencing Hiccups?